8.5 mins read + a cool video.

 I saw this lovely Rumi quote today on Facebook and will leave you with it:

-Finally, talking of Buddha’s teachings now live-streaming all over the planet, this Spring Festival coming up is the first time ever that an International Kadampa Buddhist Festival is open to anyone around the world who has a computer.
+Finally, talking of Buddha’s teachings now live-streaming all over the planet, the Fall International Kadampa Buddhist Festival is open to anyone around the world who has a computer.
 Unbelievable.
-And perhaps thousands of people will tune in and share this powerful experience with each other, I wouldn’t be surprised.
+And perhaps thousands of people will tune in and share this powerful experience with each other, as they have, in a silver lining, with all the other International Festivals since this Pandemic began.
 Click here to find out more about it.

 Over to you — please leave your virtual reality comments in the virtual reality box below.